kantorge/yaffa-docs/docs/assets/accounts.md

 import globalData from '@site/src/globalData';
-import Link from '@docusaurus/Link';

 # Accounts

 **Accounts** are one of the fundamental building blocks of YAFFA, which will be used in various features, especially during recording financial transactions.
+A financial transaction is always associated with an account, which represents the source or destination of the money involved in the transaction.
-An account represents a financial entity, such as a bank account, credit card, or cash.
+An account is most often as a bank account, a credit card, your wallet, or an investment account.

 import StandardTransactionForm from '/img/transaction-form-standard-withdrawal-full-empty.png';